googlecreativelab/open-nsynth-super/app/readme.md

 ### MIDI channel
 The default MIDI device should be unchanged, while the channel can be safely altered with the `channel` property.

+### Loop points
+There is a default audio looping point defined in the settings file.
+By tweaking the values of `loopStart` and `loopEnd` you can change the point in the sample where the device will loop notes.
+Looping can be enabled and disabled with the `looping` boolean.

+### Patch Saving
+The patch saving feature in version 1.2.0 enables storing and recalling settings.
+The path for this file can be set with the `patchFile` property.

 # Deploying new sounds to the device
 Any sounds that you've created using the [audio pipeline](../audio) should be placed in a directory on the device.
 As this can be many gigabytes of audio data, it's recommended that you remove the SD card from the device and copy locally using a Linux computer.
 (You may need to wait for `fsck` to run when you reinsert the card to the device and boot up for the first time after copying.)